A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 Eventually the sun rose bright and hot.
 Irena’s temper dried out along with her clothes, just as a new problem presented itself: A journey of a thousand miles, it turns out, is very, very boring.

-As far as he knew, nothing had changed since they had left Ostia a few days ago.
+As far as he knew, nothing had changed since they’d left Ostia a few days ago.
 Irena’s secret panic attack in Carthago Nova had rattled her to the bone, however.
 What would happen if she couldn’t enter any city without risking a total meltdown?
-Her brother’s mental health was hanging by a thread as well.
+Her brother’s mental health hung by a thread as well.
 Who would take care of him if she went crazy?
-Would he even stay for her?
+Would he stay for her?

 She rambled on to distract her mind and obscure her fears.
 After thoroughly exhausting the immediate present, Irena forecasted further and further into the future, painting a rainbow-hued paradise for their happily-ever-after.
 New markets for his business: a pharmaceutical empire.
 There was too much competition in Roma anyway.
 Here he could be rich – rich enough to rule a whole city!